glitch-infused/global-site/README.md

 ` pip install -r requirements.txt `

 ### Step 3:
-execute ` run.bat `
+Execute ` run.bat ` if you want to host on your pc. (only you will be able to access your site) Execute ` run_debug.bat ` if you want to host in debug mode. (only you will be able to access your site) Execute ` run_serve.bat ` if you want to host on your pc and allow others to access your site.

 ## How to use
 After you run this script, you will be able to post messages on a site on your pc.

 ### Step 1:
-Open your browser and connect to your ip address (localhost if you use ` debug.bat `).
+Open your browser and connect to your ip address (localhost if you use ` run_debug.bat `).

 ### Step 2:
 Go to the addpost page by clicking the " Make a post " button in the navigation bar.